opus1993/pubrepo/content/post/2021-01-22-data-evangelist/index.md

 1. **Workshops**

 Educating line of business stakeholders on SQL, advanced Excel, and R will lead to huge time savings on the ad-hoc requests.
-Other topics could include an overview of basic business intelligence data visualization tools, or even a workshop describing the basics of how predictive models make decisions.
+Other topics could include an overview of  business intelligence data visualization tools, or even a workshop describing the basics of how predictive models make decisions.
 The key here is to engage, educate and inspire colleagues to continue learning on their own.
 Having office hours during specific times of the week may be another useful way to keep engagement high and create time to answer questions.
 This way you can also batch questions, and avoid context switching during the week.

 2. **Yammer newsletters and guest blogs**